tarakhanal/class-notes/docs/ObjectOrientedProgramming.md

 myName = UCase(myName)
 ```

 ```csharp
 var myName = "Jeff";

 myName = myName.ToUpper();
 ```

 ## To be an Object Oriented Language

 The language must support the following 3 (or 4) things:

 1. Encapsulation
    - Comes from the root word "Capsule"
    - We hide how we do things - this allows us to change it over time without impacting other code.
    - This is how we get "abstraction" - "concept"
 2. Polymorphism
 3. Inheritance
+   - Always prefer composition over inheritance
 4. Runtime Type Inspection (not all agree with this)

 :::info WHAT IS OOP BY ALAN KAY